ampletorque/epicodus-rails-intro-code-review/README.md

 Portfolio in Rails
 ==================

-For Epicodus Code Review: Friday, 2 July, 2015
+For Epicodus Code Review: Thursday, 2 July, 2015
 -----------------------------------------------

 Description: